 Energy taxation in support of climate action

 EU legislation on energy taxation needs to be revised to better support climate change mitigation and the functioning of the internal market.
-During its Presidency of the Council of the EU, Finland will initiate discussion on the subject among member states.
+During its Presidency of the Council of the EU, Finland has been striving to give shape to the reform.

 Finland considers the reform of energy taxation important because the current Energy Taxation Directive does not take into account the differences in emissions between different forms of energy and does not differentiate between renewable and non-renewable energy sources.
 This is not consistent with energy policy, which encourages the transition to renewable and other clean energy sources.
 Nor does the directive cover new fuels or, for example, energy storage.

 The Energy Taxation Directive currently sets minimum levels of taxation for different energy products.
 However, the minimum rates do not reflect any specific logic and are too low, which means they do not encourage energy-efficient technology and emission-free activities.
 In addition, international aviation and maritime transport are exempt from fuel taxes.

 From the point of view of the internal market, it is problematic that there are divergent tax rates among member states and the minimum tax rates are low.
 These differences may distort competition and erode the tax base in high-taxing countries.